GhostPack/Rubeus/README.md

 The **klist** action will list current logon sessions and associated ticket information, if in an elevated context.
 If not elevated, information on the current user's tickets is displayed.

+Logon and ticket information can be displayed for a specific LogonID with /LUID:X

     C:\Temp>Rubeus.exe klist

        ______        _